Aug 31, 2020

 3. Keep It Short and Sweet

 This is an especially helpful tip for ads running in the middle of another video.
 You’re taking the consumer’s attention off the original link they clicked on.
 Keeping your content short and sweet improves the chances that a viewer will let it run to completion.
+As a guide, you should try and keep your ads to between 12 and 20 seconds long.

 4. Research Before You Write